Sravan-3/multithreaded-http-server/Readme.md

 * Currently, the server always serves `index.html`.
 * You can extend it to parse the HTTP request and serve different pages based on the URL.
 * MIME types are currently hardcoded as `text/html`.
+* Graceful shutdown ensures no memory leaks or dangling threads when stopping the server.

 ---